 - Click Create investigate study.

-- On the Select Metric Group page, expand the metric group categories, and select the required metric group.
+- On the Select Metric Group page, expand the metric group categories, and then select the required metric group.

 For more information about the available metric groups, see Capacity Agent Metric groups and metrics.